REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Experiments

 \subsection{Grasp Detection}

 We test the 3D grasp detection performance on \regrad based on the state-of-the-art grasp detector REGNet~\cite{zhao2020regnet} following the same settings.
-To evaluate whether the model trained on \regrad can generalize well, we also conduct the cross-dataset validation by deploying two models on \regrad and REGNet dataset \cite{zhao2020regnet}.
+To evaluate whether the model trained on \regrad can generalize well, we also conduct the cross-dataset validation by deploying two models on \regrad and REGNet datasets \cite{zhao2020regnet}.
 Following \cite{zhao2020regnet}, we use two metrics to evaluate the grasp performance: collision-free ratio and antipodal score, which describe the possibility of each grasp having no collision with objects and the force-closure property respectively.

-Table \ref{table:count6d} shows the differences of \regrad and REGNet dataset. \textit{MAS} denotes mean antipodal score, \textit{MNG} represents mean number of grasps, and \textit{MNG(0.5)} is MNG with the antipodal score larger than 0.5.
+Table \ref{table:count6d} shows the differences between \regrad and REGNet datasets. \textit{MAS} denotes the mean antipodal score, \textit{MNG} represents the mean number of grasps, and \textit{MNG(0.5)} is MNG with an antipodal score larger than 0.5.
 The results are illustrated in Table \ref{table:6dres}, where \textit{Cf-R} is the average collision-free rate and \textit{AS} is the average antipodal score provided the detected grasps.
-We can conclude that: \begin{itemize} \item \regrad has denser labels in each scene than REGNet dataset. \item The model trained on \regrad generalize well to REGNet dataset, with low collision rate and high antipodal score. \item The model trained on REGNet only works well on REGNet dataset and suffers from a sharp drop of performance when transferred to \regrad. \item \regrad is harder than REGNet dataset.
-Both models perform worse on \regrad compared to REGNet dataset, since 1) the large number of non-convex models in \regrad lead to a lower antipodal score and 2) the scenarios in \regrad are more complicated. \end{itemize}
+We can conclude that: \begin{itemize} \item \regrad has denser labels in each scene than REGNet dataset. \item The model trained on \regrad generalizes well to REGNet dataset, with low collision rate and high antipodal score. \item The model trained on REGNet only works well on REGNet dataset and suffers from a sharp drop of performance when transferred to \regrad. \item \regrad is harder than REGNet dataset.
+Both models perform worse on \regrad compared to REGNet dataset, since 1) the large number of non-convex models in \regrad leads to a lower antipodal score, and 2) the scenarios in \regrad are more complicated. \end{itemize}